ethereum/EIPs/EIPS/eip-proxy_storage_slots.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-This EIP standardises the **storage slot** for the logic contract address, instead of a public method on the proxy contract as [EIP897](https://eips.ethereum.org/EIPS/eip-897) does.
+This EIP standardises the **storage slot** for the logic contract address, instead of a public method on the proxy contract as [DelegateProxy (EIP897)](https://eips.ethereum.org/EIPS/eip-897) does.
 The rationale for this is that proxies should never expose functions to end users that could potentially clash with those of the logic contract.

-Note that a clash may occur even among functions with different names, since that the ABI relies on just four bytes for the function selector.
+Note that a clash may occur even among functions with different names, since the ABI relies on just four bytes for the function selector.
 This can lead to unexpected errors, or even exploits, where a call to a proxied contract returns a different value than expected, since the proxy intercepts the call and answers with a value of its own.

 From [_Malicious backdoors in Ethereum proxies_](https://medium.com/nomic-labs-blog/malicious-backdoors-in-ethereum-proxies-62629adf3357) by Nomic Labs: